Zodiac Maritime

-Zodiac Maritime Ltd is an international ship management company.
-Zodiac is also a large ship owner and charters out these vessels.
-It is part of Ofer Global, based in Monaco, and the chairman is Eyal Ofer.
+Zodiac Maritime Ltd is an international ship management company that owns and charters out large vessels.
+It is part of Ofer Global based in Monaco and chaired by Eyal Ofer.
+It has a long-standing business relationship with Mediterranean Shipping Company.

-Zodiac was involved in the MSC Napoli, the container ship that ran into difficulty in the English Channel.
+History

+On 2 January 2010, the MV Asian Glory was hijacked by pirates 1,000 km off the Horn of Africa.
 In late 2009 and early 2010, two of its ships (St James Park and MV Asian Glory) were captured by Somali pirates.

+In 2012, ZM owned the MSC Napoli, the container ship that ran into difficulty in the English Channel.

 According to a 2014 analysis conducted by Globes, the companies of the Zodiac group generated together an operating profit of just over $1.5 billion in 2003–12, with an operating profit margin of 39%, and a 0.49% tax rate on profits.

 In July 2014, Eyal Ofer, the principal of Zodiac Group, received an honorary life membership of the Baltic Exchange for his contribution to shipping in the UK and global maritime trade.
 Later that year, he was named in the top 10 most influential people in the shipping industry according to Lloyds List 2014.